lucaslouca/Trains/README.md

 ### `LLRailRoadServiceImpl`
 `LLRailRoadServiceImpl` implements the `LLRailRoadService` interface.
 It makes use of `LLTownMap`.
 Although most of the  functionality in `LLRailRoadServiceImpl` is cascaded to `LLTownMap`, the idea of providing `LLRailRoadServiceImpl`, is to separate the functionality between a service system and a map.
 That is, `LLRailRoadServiceImpl` could be expanded to support further functionality such as `requestClosingHours()` or `nextTrainDepartureTime()` without the need to modify the `LLTownMap`.

+### `LLCommand`
+Interface defining a command that can be executed.
+A typical command would be calculating the distance of a route.

+### `LLCommandFactory`
+Interface that defines which functionality an `LLCommand` factory must provide.`LLCommandFactory` provides functionality for creating new commands that implement the `LLCommand` interface.

+### `LLRailRoadServiceCommandFactory`
+This class implements the `LLCommandFactory` interface.
+It provides methods for creating concrete command implementations of the abstract type `LLAbstractRailRoadServiceCommand`. `LLAbstractRailRoadServiceCommand` are commands that implement the `LLCommand` interface but are specifically implemented for the `LLRailRoadService`.
+An example would be the `LLDistanceCommand`.